 A good outdoor spot will have dappled sunlight or only a few hours of direct sunlight and deep shade.

 Indoors, it prefers temperatures above 55° degrees Fahrenheit (13° C).

 Avoid placing near any sources of drafts, such as windows or vents.

 A controlled temperature of 65° to 78° degrees Fahrenheit is ideal (18° – 25° C).

 Higher humidity is necessary due to the thin leaf tips structure.

 You may choose to mist the plant daily, although it’s easier to provide a humidifier or wet pebble tray, especially if the plant will be living in a room with low natural humidity.

 As with many tropical houseplants, watering requires proper moderation.

 Ideally, you’ll want moist but not soggy soil.

-A good practice is to add distilled water until you see water draining from the bottom of the pot.
+A good practice is to add distilled water until you see water draining from the bottom of the drainage hole in the pot.